-IX.10.
 ANALYSIS PROBES AND TRANSMITTERS

-- IX.10.1.
 Toroidal type conductivity transmitters shall be provided on each raw water well and downstream of each chlorine or hypochlorite injection point.
-A "hot retractable" type of installation shall be provided. - IX.10.2.
+A "hot retractable" type of installation shall be provided.

 A chlorine analyzer transmitter, pH transmitter and temperature probe shall be appropriately located downstream of each chlorine or hypochlorite injection point.
-The instrument shall be used to measure free chlorine. - IX.10.3.
+The instrument shall be used to measure free chlorine.

+IX.10.2.
 Flow through type elements shall be used.

+piping requirements.

-IX.11.
-FLOW RATE MEASUREMENT
+, FLOW RATE MEASUREMENT

-- IX.11.1.
-All flowmeters will be provided with valving and piping for flow meter bypass, with the exception of clamp-on ultrasonics, allowing continuous operation during flowmeter maintenance. - IX.11.2.
+IX.11.1.
+All flowmeters will be provided with valving and piping for flow meter bypass, with the exception of clamp-on ultrasonics, allowing continuous operation during flowmeter maintenance.

 Chemical flows shall be measured using clamp-on ultrasonic flow meters where feasible.
-Chemical flow meter to alarm when flow meter measurement is zero but pumps are "on". - IX.11.3.
-All meters shall be installed above grade and accessible. - IX.11.4.
+Chemical flow meter to alarm when flow meter measurement is zero but pumps are "on".

+IX.11.3.
+All meters shall be installed above grade and accessible.

 Venturi tube or electromagnetic flowmeters shall be used for finished water flow metering where feasible.
 Flowmeters will be sized not to exceed manufacturer requirements for maximum flow velocity at desired insertion length.

-Venturi flowmeters shall be 316 stainless steel. - IX.11.5.
-All flowmeters shall be located to provide the required upstream and downstream straight run piping requirements. - IX.11.6.
+All flowmeters shall be located to provide the required upstream and downstream straight run

 Electromagnetic flowmeters will not be placed in piping high points to avoid air accumulation and measurement inaccuracies.

-IX.12.
 TRAINING

-- IX.12.1.
 Comprehensive training by a manufacturer's representative for each instrument type shall be provided to Operations and Maintenance personnel.
-Training schedules and sessions shall be coordinated to accommodate all relevant JEA personnel. - IX.12.2.
+Training schedules and sessions shall be coordinated to accommodate all relevant JEA personnel.

 All training sessions are to be videotaped and the digital file turned over to JEA upon completion of the training.